How Much Does a PhD Cost? (2025 Updates)

 Moreover, it is also important to note that the cost of different programs in the same universities may vary.

-For instance, the Ph.D. program at Cornell Univerisity for Humanities and social sciences costs $30,099 per year.
-While in the business department of Ph.D. at Cornell University offers a program at $41,560.
+For instance, the Ph.D. program at Cornell Univerisity for Humanities and Social Sciences costs $30,099 per year.
+While in the business department of Ph.D. at Cornell University, it offers a program at $41,560.

 How Much Does A Ph.D.
 Cost: Degree Wise